Clypper-Technology/gtin-for-woocommerce/readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The **Product GTIN (EAN, UPC, ISBN) for WooCommerce** plugin adds the Global Trade Item Number (EAN, UPC, ISBN, JAN, ITF-14) field to WooCommerce products.
+The **GTIN for WooCommerce** plugin adds the Global Trade Item Number (EAN, UPC, ISBN, JAN, ITF-14) field to WooCommerce products.

 == Description ==

-**Product GTIN (EAN, UPC, ISBN) for WooCommerce** lets you set the GTIN (Global Trade Item Number) for each product of your shop.
+**GTIN for WooCommerce** lets you set the GTIN (Global Trade Item Number) for each product of your shop.
 By default, WooCommerce allows to set the SKU custom field for a product, but sometimes the SKU isn't enough.
 Google and Amazon use global trade item numbers (GTINs) to group identical products.
 The most common GTINs are: